List of Mars orbiters: 20th century

-The Soviets' Mars program and the United States's Mariner program became the two first successful space programs that intended to explore Mars through orbiters.
+The Soviets' Mars program and the United States' Mariner program became the two first successful space programs that intended to explore Mars through orbiters.
 Mars 2, Mars 3 and Mariner 9 were all launched into space in May 1971, and all entered Mars’ orbit that same year.
 NASA's Mariner 9 reached the planet's orbit first on November 14, narrowly beating the Soviet's spacecraft amid the space race, and subsequently became the first spacecraft to orbit another planet.

 Contact with all eight Mars orbiters launched during the 20th century has been lost.
 NASA's four spacecraft are conjectured to remain in Mars' orbit.
 Mariner 9, Viking 1 and Viking 2 are expected to lower down into the Martian atmosphere by 2022 and either burn up or crash into the planet's surface.
 Mars Global Surveyor is expected to crash onto the surface of the planet by 2047.
 The fate of the Soviet's three Mars program orbiters and Phobos 2 remains unclear, but they are still presumed to be in orbit.

 In 1999 the Mars Climate Orbiter impacted the Martian atmosphere.